Not All Browsers Are Created Equal: Comparing Web Browser Fingerprintability: Results

-We summarise below the key observations arising from our examination of desktop browsers. \begin{itemize} \item{\textbf{Chrome}} did not reveal the set of installed fonts through Flash probing despite the presence of the Flash plugin; this was because the plugin is disabled by default.
+We summarize below the key observations arising from our examination of desktop browsers. \begin{itemize} \item{\textbf{Chrome}} did not reveal the set of installed fonts through Flash probing despite the presence of the Flash plugin; this was because the plugin is disabled by default.
 Chrome is unique in generating a very discriminating device ID\@.
 The value remained the same for at least a month, and seems unlikely to change until the browser cache is cleared.

-Canvas image rendering in Chrome resulted in the same hash on both test machines.
+Canvas image rendering in Chrome resulted in the same hash value on both test machines.
 We made the same observation on the mobile version of Chrome.

-When requested for the WebGL attributes, Chrome gave the full details of the CPU model.
-The local IPv4 address was also revealed.
+When probed for the WebGL attribute values, Chrome gave the \textit{full} details of the GPU, including the name and version of the installed graphics API.
+The local IPv4 and temporary IPv6 addresses were also revealed.

 \item Because \textbf{Internet Explorer} comes with the Flash plugin installed and enabled by default, it can be used to determine the set of installed fonts.
 Internet Explorer does not disclose any device IDs (due to its lack of WebRTC support).
-The hash of the image produced using the Canvas API was the same as that generated by Edge on both test machines.
-Internet Explorer revealed the exact model of the CPU.
+The hash value of the image produced using the Canvas API was the same as that generated by Edge on both test machines.
+Internet Explorer revealed the specific model of the CPU\@.
 However, Internet Explorer did not reveal the local IP address. \item {\textbf{Firefox}} does not include the Flash plugin, and hence it does not reveal the list of installed fonts through Flash probing.
-It generated device IDs, although this attribute is less discriminating than in Chrome as the device ID changes with every browser session.
+It generated device IDs, although this attribute is less discriminating than in Chrome as the device IDs change with every browser session.

-Firefox produced two different hashes for the Canvas images on the two test machines.
-The WebGL probing simply gave \textit{Mozilla} for both the vendor and model of CPU\@.
-However, it reveals the local IPv4 address of the user.
+Firefox produced two different hash values for the canvas-rendered images on the two test machines.
+The WebGL probing yielded \textit{Mozilla} as both the vendor and renderer (i.e.\ neither CPU or GPU were revealed).
+However, Firefox revealed the client's local IPv4 address.

 \item {\textbf{Safari}} revealed no information for most of the attributes we tested.
 This is mainly because of its lack of full WebRTC support and the absence of the Flash plugin.
 However, it does support the Canvas API and produced the same image hashes on the two test devices.
 Safari also revealed the WebGL renderer details.